 (#515) If the target AP MLD receives an ST execution request within the timeout value(#515) directly from the non-AP MLD described in 37.14.5.2 (Target links preparation) and the target AP MLD has been prepared for SMD BSS transition for that non-AP MLD, then:

 The target AP MLD shall transfer any context from the current AP MLD that is required per 37.14.8 (Context) and has not already been transferred to the target AP MLD (if any).
+The current AP MLD shall stop transmitting DL frames to the non-AP MLD.

 If a separate MAC SAP per AP MLD is used as described in 37.9.1 (General), the target AP MLD may initiate the DS mapping update for the non-AP MLD and unblock the IEEE 802.1X Controlled Port for general data traffic to pass between the non-AP MLD and the target AP MLD.